-4.2 Managing X.509 Certificates
+4.2 Managing X.509 Certificates from Users and Other IDCs

-X.509 certificates are passed in web service messages to authenticate users.
+X.509 certificates are passed in web service messages to your IDC as a means to authenticate users and other IDCs sending requests.
 You do not need to create any X.509 certificates to setup circuits on the local domain via the WBUI.
 You may skip this section until you are ready to begin accepting requests from applications using the web service API or accepting requests from other IDCs.
-Each certificate you accept needs to be signed by a certificate authority (CA) that the server trusts.
-This section describes how to use an external CA and how to become your own CA.
+Each certificate you accept needs to be signed by a certificate authority (CA) that your server trusts.
+The X.509 subject of the certificate must also be associated with a user account on your IDC.
+This section describes the information you need from users or other IDCs to accept requests.
+Instructions for generating a certificate your IDC inserts in messages it sends to other IDCs is described in section 7 Inter-Domain Configuration.

-4.2.1 Keystores
+4.2.1 Trusted Certificate Authorities